 Google Wallet to Pay Friends or Bills

-Google has everything, so why wouldn’t they have their very own from of online payment?
+Google Pay has everything, so why wouldn’t they have their very own from of online casino payment via Google Pay?
 Google Wallet allows users to send money from your bank account to any email address for free.
 Much like Venmo, if you send money via your credit card, there is a 2.9 percent fee.
 So, best to avoid that if you can.

 Google Wallet has an additional benefit of allowing users to make purchases online and in stores.
 While the stores must accept Google Wallet in order for you to use it, that is becoming more and more popular.
 It is a versatile program that seems to be gaining ground amongst professionals.

 Zelle is a new product that has been adopted by many US banks.
 If you are with Bank of America or Chase or other banks its available without needing to sign up right on your smartphone.
 Its quickly becoming the payment processing option of choice for banks.
 Currently free, it looks like they will have to start charging soon to be profitable.